bmwcmw/j2ee-soap/README.md

 ===============
 SOAP Client/Servlet/Services

-An unfinished TEST, but works
+An unfinished but working TEST